kaushalshivang-ai/Python-Project/README.md

 # Steps to install & run the project
 To run a Python project file, follow these simple steps:
-1.Install Python 3.0 or above on your system.
+<br>1.
+Install Python 3.0 or above on your system.
-2. Clone this repository.
+<br>2.
+Clone this repository.
-3. Open the terminal/command prompt in the folder.
+<br>3.
+Open the terminal/command prompt in the folder.
-4. Run the command: main.py
+<br>4.
+Run the command: main.py

+# Testing Instruction
 # Made By
 Shivang Kaushal